Last Updated: December 17, 2020 at 7:08 p.m.

 Every aspect of El Camino College’s response to the outbreak is guided by protocol from public health agencies, including the Los Angeles County Department of Public Health and the Centers for Disease Control.

-2020 Fall Semester courses at El Camino College will be held online for the duration of the semester.
-Likewise, courses for the 2021 Winter Intersession will be delivered remotely for the entirety of the Intersession period.
+2021 Winter courses at El Camino College will be held online for the duration of the semester.
+Likewise, courses for the 2021 Spring Semester will be delivered remotely for the entirety of the semester.

 Students who are uncertain about their plans for graduation or transfer should consult with a counselor.
 Online counseling appointments are available here.
 Tutoring services are also being offered online.
 The Writing Center is available here.
 The Math Study Center is available here.

 The Learning Resources Center (LRC) is available here.